Samoa x Greater Good Diaper Project

 Utilizing the circular economy to reduce plastic waste via a compostable diaper system

-Part 1 Sustainability immersion in Samoa with Sarah, Duchess of York: A circular economy pilot
+Part 1 Sustainability immersion in the village of Poutasi: A Circular Economy Pilot

-The first part of our journey will welcome you deep into the Pacific to the Samoan islands, where you will be introduced to the basics of sustainability while being deeply engaged with the Samoan people of our homesite, the small village of Poutasi.
-We will be hosted by Poutasi village High Chief Tuatagaloa Joe Annandale, also the owner of Sinalei Reef Resort, where we will be staying in Samoa.
+The first part of our journey took us deep into the Pacific to the Samoan islands, where we were introduced to the basics of sustainability while being deeply engaged with the Samoan people of our homesite, the small village of Poutasi.
+We were hosted by Poutasi village High Chief Tuatagaloa Joe Annandale, also the owner of Sinalei Reef Resort, where we stayed in Samoa.

-While on the small island, your group will be pleasantly surprised at how quickly we will be immersed and welcomed into the village environment.
-We will engage in thoughtful experiences designed to bring the concepts of circular economy to life, as the foundation for our pilot program.
-Your children will compare waste audits with their Samoan peers, challenging their notions of waste, and the entire group will participate in plate weaving with local women before sharing a traditional meal, which will highlight how minimizing waste is a part of everyday Samoan life.
-The Greater Good Diaper Project team will give us frontline access to their pilot program, supported by several of the Samoan ministries, and which has been unveiled to all the leaders of the Commonwealth at CHOGM, 2024.
+While on the small island, our group was pleasantly surprised at how quickly we were immersed and welcomed into the village environment.
+We engaged in thoughtful experiences designed to bring the concepts of circular economy to life, as the foundation for our pilot program.
+The children compared waste audits with their Samoan peers, challenging their notions of waste, and the entire group participated in plate weaving with local women before sharing a traditional meal, which highlighted how minimizing waste is a part of everyday Samoan life.
+The Greater Good Diaper Project team gave us frontline access to their pilot program, supported by several of the Samoan ministries, and which had been unveiled to all the leaders of the Commonwealth at CHOGM, 2024.

-As a takeaway, both mothers and children will gain insights into our current ‘take, make, waste’ world, and innovative alternatives that mimic nature and regenerate natural systems.
-This pilot, once mature, will eradicate nearly a third of Samoan waste and redirect it back into the agricultural needs of the villages.
-The concept of “true costs” are also explored as we dig into the current economic model that ignores the cost of the waste that companies produce.
-This includes not only the pollution created, but the cost of the clean-up and the environmental damage it creates, and importantly. who bears the burden of these expenses.
+As a takeaway, both mothers and children gained insights into our current ‘take, make, waste’ world, and innovative alternatives that mimic nature and regenerate natural systems.
+This pilot, once mature, had the potential to eradicate nearly a third of Samoan waste and redirect it back into the agricultural needs of the villages.
+The concept of “true costs” was also explored as we dug into the current economic model that ignores the cost of the waste that companies produce.
+This includes not only the pollution created, but the cost of the clean-up and the environmental damage it creates, and importantly, who bears the burden of these expenses.

-The mothers in our group will join the Duchess in conversation with powerful women in the Samoan government, of which the Prime Minister and much of the senior cabinetry are female, while your children will spend their day in workshops with local youth leaders who are empowering young women to play a significant role in leading political and cultural change in Samoa.
-To complement all this programming, there will still be plenty of time for adventuring to the infamous To Sua Ocean trench, swimming with the turtles and exploring a private island by way of kayak.
+The mothers in our group joined in conversation with powerful women in the Samoan government, of which the Prime Minister and much of the senior cabinetry are female, while the children spent their day in workshops with local youth leaders who are empowering young women to play a significant role in leading political and cultural change in Samoa.
+To complement all this programming, there was plenty of time for adventuring to the infamous To Sua Ocean trench, swimming with the turtles, and exploring a private island by way of kayak.

-This first part of our journey will leave both mothers and children with an understanding for early philanthropy concepts that span framing global challenges, understanding global players working to solve those challenges, power dynamics, what makes for great partnerships and lastly, firsthand experience with how nonprofits approach solutions for long-lasting impact.
+This first part of our journey left both mothers and children with an understanding of early philanthropy concepts that spanned framing global challenges, understanding global players working to solve those challenges, power dynamics, what makes for great partnerships and, lastly, firsthand experience with how nonprofits approach solutions for long-lasting impact.

 Part 2 Oceanic conservation adventure in Fiji: empowering families for impact

-This second part of our journey will hone our AtlasDaughters learnings from the bigger picture in towards the family and the self.
-We will lead mothers and children in workshops that will assess family values alignment, financial literacy topics including the role of philanthropy as a family participatory activity, storytelling, leadership topics, and actionable impact frameworks that both mothers and children can take with them following their journey.
+This second part of our journey honed our AtlasDaughters learnings from the bigger picture in towards the family and the self.
+We led mothers and children in workshops that assessed family values alignment, financial literacy topics, including the role of philanthropy as a family participatory activity, storytelling, leadership topics, and actionable impact frameworks that both mothers and children took with them following their journey.

-What makes an AtlasDaughters journey unique is our multi-generational philanthropy curriculum that complements your field visits and adventures, inspiring you and your family to go deeper into how you create an impact in the world.
-Beyond the natural beauty and cultural richness of these two South Pacific geographies, we invite you on a journey of adventure, deep human interconnectedness, and an experience that is sure to ignite a passion for protecting our world’s land and oceanic habitats.
+What made an AtlasDaughters journey unique was our multi-generational philanthropy curriculum that complemented field visits and adventures, inspiring families to go deeper into how they create an impact in the world.
+Beyond the natural beauty and cultural richness of these two South Pacific geographies, this journey was one of adventure, deep human interconnectedness, and experiences that sparked a passion for protecting our world’s land and oceanic habitats.

 About our nonprofit partner, The Greater Good Diaper Project